Types of Schools in Boston

 Some school districts allow children outside their boundaries to attend their schools through the inter-district school choice program.
 Parents are required to apply to each school district separately, and transfers are not guaranteed.
 Children who attend schools outside their home districts through the inter-district school choice program do not get free transportation.
 As of 2019, 170 school districts across the state participate in the program.

-For more information about Inter-District Choice, please visit the Department of Elementary and Secondary Education's Choosing a School Guide.
+For additional information about Inter-District Choice, please visit the Department of Elementary and Secondary Education's Choosing a School Guide.

 Massachusetts Academy of Math and Science

-Also known as “Mass Academy,” this school is located in Worcester, MA and is affiliated with Worcester Polytechnic Institute (WPI).
-Mass Academy is a free, co-educational, public school of excellence that enrolls approximately 100 academically accelerated 11th and 12th grade students from across Massachusetts.
+Also known as “Mass Academy,” this school is located in Worcester, Massachusetts and is affiliated with Worcester Polytechnic Institute (WPI).
+Mass Academy is a free, co-educational, public school of excellence that enrolls approximately 100 academically-accelerated 11th and 12th grade students from across Massachusetts.
 Students take rigorous classes at WPI to prepare them for college academics before they graduate high school.

 For more information about its program and how to apply, please visit the Mass Academy website.